 For a student who is in foster care or considered homeless, the inability to provide documentation must not prevent immediate enrollment of the student.
 School officials, or in the case of a homeless student, the homeless liaison, shall immediately contact the last school the student attended to obtain relevant enrollment records or other information needed for enrollment.
 These officials shall work with the student, the parent or guardian, school personnel, and other agencies as necessary to obtain enrollment information in a timely manner.

 Legal References: Elementary and Secondary Education Act, 20 U.S.C.
 6311(g)(1)(E); McKinney-Vento Homeless Assistance Act, 42 U.S.C.
 11431 et seq.; G.S.
 115C-288, -364; 130A-109; 16 N.C.A.C.
-6E.0105; State Board of Education Policy GCS-J-001
+6E.0105; State Board of Education Policy KNEC-001

 Cross References: Homeless Students (policy 4125)